What is a flying freehold?

 For owners of adjoining premises, a flying freehold can pose challenges.
 They must ensure their property provides adequate rights of support for the overhanging section.
 This requirement often leads to mutual agreements between neighbours, although disputes are not uncommon.

 One of the main concerns is maintenance.
-If the flying freehold part requires repair, coordinating with the neighbour becomes crucial.
-The non-selling owner might face difficulties if the other party is unwilling to cooperate, potentially impacting future property transactions.
+If the flying freehold part requires repair, coordinating with the neighbour becomes important.

 Financial considerations of flying freeholds

 In assessing a property with a flying freehold, lenders might be cautious.
 They evaluate the proportion of the property that constitutes the flying freehold.
-A significant portion under this arrangement might lead to reluctance in providing a mortgage.
+If it is a significant portion, it might lead to reluctance in providing a mortgage.
 It's a case-by-case scenario, depending on the lender's policies and the specific details of the property.

 Cost is another aspect to consider.
 The price for flying freehold indemnity insurance can range from a few hundred pounds to more, depending on the complexities involved.
 It's a small price for peace of mind, considering the uncertainties involved with flying freeholds.